cloud-gov/site/content/docs/deployment/logs.md

 $ cf bind-service my-main-app main-log-drain
 ```

+Other product teams at GSA-TTS rely on a **[reference Cloud.gov log shipper service](https://github.com/gsa-tts/cg-logshipper)**.
+We recommend reviewing their implementation before undertaking your own.
+There's also [Terraform code](https://github.com/GSA-TTS/terraform-cloudgov/tree/main/logshipper) for deploying and running the service.

 ## Troubleshooting missing logs

 Not seeing the logs you expect?
 Here are a few questions to ask yourself to help identify the problem.